-The Board of Directors has delegated responsibility for the management of credit risk oversight to its BRC whilst reserving for itself and various committees approval authority for exposures exceeding pre-set limits.
+The Board of Directors has delegated the management of credit risk oversight to its BRC whilst reserving for itself and various committees approval authority for exposures exceeding pre-set limits.
 Risk Management and Credit Control departments are responsible for management of the Group's credit risk, including:-

-- Formulating credit policies in consultation with business units, covering collateral requirements, credit (i) assessment, risk grading and reporting, documentary and legal procedures, and compliance with regulatory and statutory requirements. - Monitoring the Group's loans portfolio and concentration risk exposures. (ii) - Reviewing and assessing credit risk. (iii) - Maintaining the Group's risk gradings. (iv) - Providing advice, guidance and specialist skills to business units to promote best practice throughout the (v) Group in the management of credit risk.
+- (i) Formulating credit policies in consultation with business units, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with regulatory and statutory requirements. - (ii) Monitoring the Group's loans portfolio and concentration risk exposures. - (iii) Reviewing and assessing credit risk. - (iv) Maintaining the Group's risk gradings. - Providing advice, guidance and specialist skills to business units to promote best practice (∨) throughout the Group in the management of credit risk.